You expect nothing less than Allstar performance from your race car wiring.

 Caption: Serviceman working with auto cables

-There are multiple ways to wire a racecar, so it’s vital to pick the right one.
+There are multiple ways to wire a racecar, so picking the right one is vital.

 Extremely Wrong Way

 Can you believe that most cars have this wiring?

 It involves using both batteries’ sides – positive and negative – for various components.

 Therefore, you connect noisier devices, fans, pumps, and electric motors to a single wire on both sides.

 Furthermore, you apply the same approach to digital electronics.

 The problem is that voltage drops are probable.